 Your Newborn’s First Bath

 A bath?
 Your baby’s first bath might not sound like a real procedure, but many parents feel that anything requiring a nurse to remove their baby from them to perform a task does count.
 Usually, several hours after delivery, your nurse will give the baby their first bath.
 This is usually done in the sink, washing away any traces of blood and vernix and leaving them squeaky clean.
-What’s the big deal about baby’s first bath?

 Tailoring Your Birth Plan to Your Colorado Hospital

 When preparing to give birth at a hospital in Denver, Colorado Springs, or other surrounding areas, you will probably come equipped with a birth plan.
-If you would like to stick with this routine procedures for your baby, you do not have to write them on your birth plan.
+If you want to stick with this routine procedure for your baby, you do not have to write them on your birth plan.
 They are already part of the usual workday for your care team!
 If you are interested in learning more or skipping any of these items, you can talk to your OB-GYN and your baby’s pediatrician for more information.
 Be sure to share your birth plan with your doctor or midwife.